 When we work with clients, the roadmap we build for them will vary depending on what their priorities are, what their budget is, and the implementation timeline.

-Let’s take a look at five examples of advanced technology which is keeping SMBs competitive in their digital transformations.
+Let’s take a look at five advanced technology examples which are keeping SMBs competitive in their digital transformations.

 1. Robotic Process Automation

-Robotic process automation (RPA) is an excellent tool for SMBs.
+Robotic process automation (RPA) is an excellent example of advanced technology for SMBs.

 Automated bots are excellent at carrying out repetitive jobs much faster and with much more precision than human counterparts.